justnoise/parallel/README.md

 # parallel
-A small go library for doing things in parallel or load testing
+A small go library for doing things in parallel or doing some load testing.